 Brad Fortier is the creator of Spontaneous Village and is a training and education coordinator for Uplift Oregon.
-He was a training and development coordinator for the State of Oregon focused on diversity, equity, and inclusion.
+He was a training and development coordinator for the Oregon Health Authority’s Equity & Inclusion Division from 2016-2021.
 He was the coordinator for Portland Community College’s Illumination Project From 2014-2016, and the education director for the Brody Theater from 2005-2012.

 As an anthropologist, Brad continues his research on improvised theater and its social, psychological, and neurological benefits for people.
 He gave a talk at the 2010 Applied Improvisation Network’s Conference in Amsterdam on his research, and how the brain is affected by improvisation in Portland.

 Brad wrote a chapter for the first Applied Improv textbook on his work developing a community building curriculum for refugee contexts, published in April of 2018 by Bloomsbury publishing in London.
 Through his consulting work, Brad worked with a diverse array of clients such as: Logitech, Nike, University of Oregon School of Law, Oregon Humanities, CareOregon, Jackson County Connect, and Oregon Health Sciences University.
 Education, Refugees, DEIJ, and Public Health are the contexts where Brad has been making the most impact.
 He has authored two books focused on the anthropology of improvisation: Long-Form Improvisation: Collaboration, Comedy, and Communion & A Culture of Play: Essays on the Origins, Applications, and Effects of Improvised Theater.